n10v/id3v2/README.md

 **Fast and stable ID3 parsing and writing library for Go, based only on standard library.**

-It can:
+id3v2 can:
-* support ID3v2.3 and ID3v2.4 tags;
+✅ Support of ID3v2.3 and ID3v2.4 tags
-* parse and write tags;
+✅ Parse and write tags
-* work with available encodings;
+✅ work with all available encodings
-* set artist, album, year, genre, unsynchronised lyrics/text (USLT), comments and attached pictures;
+✅ set and read artist, album, year, genre, other text frames, unsynchronised lyrics/text (USLT), comments and attached pictures
-* set several USLTs, comments and attached pictures;
-* be used in multiple goroutines.
+✅ set and read several USLTs, comments and attached pictures ✅ be used in multiple goroutines

-It can't:
+id3v2 can't:
-* do unsyncronization;
+❌ do unsyncronization
-* work with extended header, flags, padding, footer.
+❌ work with extended header, flags, padding, footer

 **id3v2 is still in beta.
 Until version 1.0 the API may be changed.**